omriperi/sessionOffload/doc/Tunnels_Offload.md

 - VRF
 - Encapsulating Protocol (e.g. VXLan, IPSec, etc)

-Matching of the packet is **exact**, meaning that in order to packet to be tunneled, it should be exactly matched.
+Matching of the packet is **exact**, meaning that in order to packet to be processed, it should be exactly matched.

-For example, if the following message will be entered to the device:
+For example, if the following message is sent to the device:

 ![Matching](images/tunnelOffload/vxlanPacket.png)

-If a tunnel will be offloaded with following match criteria:
+If th table only contains the following match criteria:

 ```
 Match: